IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 ![Testing the deployed model](../.gitbook/assets/images/wml/TestingDeployedModel.png)

-> *Note: For some deployed models (for example AutoAI based models), you can provide the request payload using a generated form by clicking on the `Provide input using form` icon and providing values for the input fields of the form*
+> *Note: For some deployed models (for example AutoAI based models), you can provide the request payload using a generated form by clicking on the `Provide input using form` icon and providing values for the input fields of the form.
+If the form is not available for the model you deployed, the icon will remain grayed out.*
 > ![Input to the fields](../.gitbook/assets/images/autoai/autoai-input-fields.png)

 ### (Optional) Test Online Model Deployment using cURL